 Lognormal Distribution Excel Function

-The LOGNORM.DIST Function is categorized under Statistical functions.
+The Lognormal Distribution Excel Function is categorized under Excel Statistical functions.
 It will calculate the cumulative lognormal distribution function at a given value of x.
 We can use the function to analyze data that‘s been logarithmically transformed.

 A variable x is log-normally distributed if its natural logarithm is normally distributed.